MonicaisHer/edgex-ui-go/snap/README.md

 edgexfoundry.vault                         enabled   active    -
 ```

 Some dependency services don't start by default.
-We need to start them if not already active.
+We need to start them if they are not already active.

 Enable scheduler and notifications to avoid runtime errors (see issue [#TBA](link to issue reporting that tracks this bug)):